harrison-webb/pen-mode/README.md

 -   remove all the console logging
 -   add to obsidian community plugins
 -   add video to this readme of plugin in action
+-   "cleanup" function -> once you are done writing with Pen Mode, "cleanup" the strikethrough-ed words in the document

 # stuff from the obsidian sample plugin readme